 - Terms.
 Some bids and sales are won entirely on the terms of purchase.
 Some customers may want to finance, some want discounts, some can’t pay sooner than 45 days, some want to pay at the end–how your competition sets the terms of the sale is critical to capture.

 - Reputation.
 This often refers to brand equity such as that held by Microsoft, GE, IBM, etc. It plays a major part in the buying decision and should be taken into account within the competitive analysis.

 - Benchmarks.
-Some products live and die by benchmarks such and compiling development tools, products with complex installations (with massively varying installation times).
+Some products live and die by benchmarks such as compiling development tools, and products with complex installations (with massively varying installation times).
 The necessary benchmarks should often be specified within the Market Requirement Document and can be leveraged within the selling and positioning process.

-Once you have compiled this information you would create a grid comparing your major competitors against your own company offering.
+Once you have compiled this information you will create a grid comparing your major competitors against your own company offering.
 Notice that a competitive matrix is not just a competitive product matrix.

 Taking apart your competitor helps you understand your own value proposition and, until you can discover it, you can’t position your product, train your salespeople, run well-positioned promotions, and don’t know how to direct future development.

 As a side note, the product management and development teams would have the complete competitive matrix (showing your own good and bad results) so you could improve your ongoing position.
 Sales, resellers, and customers would only have the version showing your benefits (with a few negatives thrown in to retain some semblance of credibility).
 I have seen this process done well at some companies, while at others I was shocked to see that the extent of competitive analysis was a reference to a competitor’s Web site